-BOARD MEETING: January 8, 2019 SUBJECT: Monthly Financial Report - July through November 2019 PRESENTER: Kelly McCullough, Finance Manager REPORT: Attached for review are three reports: the Balance Sheet Previous Year Comparison (ATTACHMENT 1), Budget vs. Actual (ATTACHMENT 2) and Budget vs. Actual Previous Year Comparison (ATTACHMENT 3).
+BOARD MEETING: July 7, 2021 SUBJECT: Monthly Financial Report - July 2020 through May 2021 PRESENTER: Kelly McCullough, Finance Manager REPORT: Attached for review are three reports: Balance Sheet Previous Year Comparison (ATTACHMENT 1), Budget vs. Actual (ATTACHMENT 2) and Budget vs. Actual Previous Year Comparison (ATTACHMENT 3).
 Balance Sheet Previous Year Comparison (ATTACHMENT The Balance Sheet report summarizes the District's 1): financial position at a given point in time, calculating how much the District is worth by subtracting all the money the District owes (liabilities) from everything it owns (assets).
 The result is what the District is worth.
 The District operates on a July 1 - June 30 fiscal year.
 Assets include items of value that the District owns, such as land, buildings, equipment, accounts receivable, grants receivable, cash and investments.
-The reader of this report should note that of the \$316,394 reflected in the total for Checking/Savings only \$301,360 can currently be used for the District's operating costs.
-The MPRPD-Benefit account consists of \$15,034 of employee funds withheld from employee salaries for supplemental insurance premiums paid for entirely by employees.
+The reader of this report should note that of the \$2,539,002 reflected in the total for Checking/Savings only \$2,520,384 can currently be used for the Districts' operating costs.
+The MPRPD-Benefit account consists of \$18,618 of employee funds withheld from employee salaries for supplemental insurance premiums paid for entirely by employees.
 The investment accounts, which can be used for operating costs, are shown under the Other Current Assets category.
-The CalTrust Seawall Mitigation account in the amount of \$2,474,295 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
-These funds must be used by March 2021.
-At the March 10, 2014 monthly Board meeting, the District established a General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 6-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
-Because the District receives only three property tax installments throughout the fiscal year, the first receipt being in December, it must keep 6months of operating costs on hand, to cover operating costs until receipt of the next revenues.
+The CalTrust Seawall Mitigation account in the amount of \$2,518,684 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
+The District in coordination with the California Coastal Commission, sought authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.
+At the March 3, 2021 Board meeting, the Board authorized donation of these funds to MPRPD, to be held for purchase of a qualifying property.

+At the April 7, 2021 monthly Board meeting, the District established a General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 12-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
+Because the District receives only three property tax installments throughout the fiscal year, the first receipt being in December, it must keep a minimum 6-months of operating costs on hand, to cover operating costs until receipt of the next revenues.

-As of this report which covers the period July 1, 2019 through November 30, 2019 the current (unassigned) fund balance target reserve levels:
+As of this report which covers the period July 1, 2020 through May 31, 2021 the current (unassigned) fund balance target reserve levels from the June 30, 2020 audited financial statement unreserved fund balance of \$17,249,017 are: